codex-storage/codex-research/incentives-rationale.md

 - File availability becomes dependent on the content's popularity and age (in the network).
 It's availability declines over time.
   - Anecdotally, the current season of a tv show is often easier to come by than the previous season, this is because once the content has been downloaded (and consumed), there is little reason to continue sharing it for a longer period of time.

 There is also operational costs associated with running a node.
-This costs grows (at the very least linearly) proportionally to the amount of users being served.
-Running a highly available node that serves thousands of other nodes a day is probably unfeasible for the vast majority of casual users and building a business around this type of protocols has unclear economics and quite often,legal consequences due to (the already mentioned network specialization issues) sharing illegal or "pirated" content.
+This costs grows (at the very least linearly) proportional to the amount of users being served.
+Running a highly available node that serves thousands of other nodes a day is probably unfeasible for the vast majority of casual users and building a business around this type of protocols has unclear economics and quite often, legal consequences due to (the already mentioned network specialization issues) sharing illegal or "pirated" content.

 In short, a direct consequence of this incentives model is **network specialization** and **content/data availability**.